 As an employer, you have an excellent opportunity to make a difference in your employees’ lives.
 This may mean a smile, asking how their family is, or asking about their interests or problems.
 If you sense that someone is depressed, help that person get the necessary resources, as employees with depression have higher absenteeism, increased health problems, and decreased performance.
 Remember that we are all humans working together to get through life.
 We need to care about each other to get the best results.
-An excellent resource on this topic: Carrots and Sticks Don't Work: Build a Culture of Employee Engagement with the Principles of RESPECT
+Recommended reading on this topic: Carrots and Sticks Don't Work: Build a Culture of Employee Engagement

 3. Create a productive atmosphere.

 The physical layout of the office is important to maximizing productivity.
 People need enough room to work, the correct supplies/materials, and a comfortable and pleasant environment.
 Make sure all equipment is designed ergonomically so that it positively motivates workers by helping them with their needs to do the work.

 Ecotherapy is another element of a productive environment.
 Some factors of ecotherapy include:

 Create a comprehensive employee manual that is clear and simply written.
 In it include procedures for handling every imaginable scenario, including family emergencies.
 Ask employees for their ideas for the manual so they feel a sense of ownership with the company.